theJYC/checkedin./contribute.md

 # ContributionLog

-Below are a couple of lists of 1) suggested next-steps, and 2) currently-existent bugs that need to be addressed in order for `checkedin.` to function in its full capacity.
+Below are a couple of lists of suggested [Next Steps](https://github.com/jinyoungch0i/checkedin./blob/main/contribute.md#next-steps) and [Bugs](https://github.com/jinyoungch0i/checkedin./blob/main/contribute.md#Bugs) that need to be addressed.

 The lists are organised in order of priority.